YilamuLafeier/yilamulafeier.github.io/essays/Javascript1Reflection.md

 Coming into Computer Science a newbie has been overwhelming, to say the least.
 My experience with coding was minimal entering University, limited no further than a simple code that printed "Hello World" in C++.
 Now, however, my understanding for coding has grown tremendously.
 So far, I have already reviewed the basics of 5 languages: Python, Java, C, C++, and now Javascript.

 Learning Javascript reminded me of learning Python in the sense that both languages are, at least to myself, not as difficult as most other languages.
 I learned that not only do I understand basic concepts due to my past year and a half in this degree, I enjoyed using this language.
 The syntax just makes sense to me.
+While I am still improving on my ability to code Javascript, I am hoping on

+ES6 introduced a wide array of methods that simplify code, boost readability, and offer additional functionality.
+I found ES6 to indeed improve readability and I was impressed to see how it compacted code.